8 Dimensions of Health You Need to Pay Attention To

 Social dimension: maintain healthy relationships.

 Easier said than done?
 You bet.
 But it’s worth it.
 A is one built on interdependence, trust, and respect.
 Socially healthy people are more aware of other people’s needs and feelings.
 They care about others and allow others to care for them.
 Moreover, they try to make meaningful contributions to the community.

 Pro Tip: Confidence plays a key role in being social.
 Always make time for your dental health, the decline of which can be a huge blow to your self-esteem.
-Brush your teeth with closeup All Around Fresh Cool Mint Toothpaste.
-It has zinc mouthwash and deep-cleaning silica, which clean your mouth and freshen breath.
+The best way to clean your mouth, gums, and teeth is by using a fluoride toothpaste like closeup All Around Fresh Cool Mint Toothpaste.
+It also has zinc mouthwash and deep-cleaning silica, which clean your mouth and freshen breath.

 Spiritual dimension: find a purpose.